viktrine/webapp/README.md

 ## Update

-To test the Dicker - Jenkins update
+To test the Dicker - Jenkins update hooks

 ## Copyright